What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 | AI creative scoring (Kantar LINK AI, System1) | Predictive ad performance | Quantitative only, no verbatims |

 We built Chorus because none of the existing alternatives gave marketers what focus groups actually provide: multiple perspectives, qualitative depth, and the ability to hear how people talk about your creative—not just whether they’d click.
-Synthetic focus groups preserve that depth while eliminating the logistical nightmare.
+Audience panels preserve that depth while eliminating the logistical nightmare.

 Where Chorus Fits In